R3d-Baron/doctor_project/README.md

     !!!!
 MAINTAIN THE FORMAT AND GROUP ALL CONTROLLER AND MODEL FUNCTIONS OF A PARTICULAR USER TOGETHER. !!!!

 <-- Edit of 09-07-2022 Ends here -->

+On 29-07-2022 : 10:00 PM : Uploaded the whole application folder with a lot of changes.
+                           Download the whole folder and replace this with your application folder of Your CodeIgniter.
+                           There are lots of changes, avoid downloading files seperately.